rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P3_Behavioral_Cloning/ReadMe.md

 ## 5. Deep Learning Model

-### 5.1 Convolutional Neural Network
+### 5.1 Selecting CNN Model Architecture

+#### 5.1.1.
+Model Architecture Design
+Initially, I surveyed the important literatures on self-driving cars [Source](https://handong1587.github.io/deep_learning/2015/10/09/dl-and-autonomous-driving.html).
+Particularly, [Nvidia's paper](https://arxiv.org/abs/1604.07316), [Comma.ai's paper](https://arxiv.org/pdf/1608.01230v1.pdf) and Github projects gave a kickstart understanding in the state-of-the-art technological progress in self-driving cars.
+After few iterations of playing with Nvidia, Comma.ai and custom CNN architectures, I decided to settle on the comma.ai architecture because of its simplicity.

+### 5.1.2 Architecture Characteristics
+I followed discussions on [Stackoverflow](http://stackoverflow.com/questions/24509921/how-do-you-decide-the-parameters-of-a-convolutional-neural-network-for-image-cla), [Quora](https://www.quora.com/How-can-I-decide-the-kernel-size-output-maps-and-layers-of-CNN), [Reddit](https://www.reddit.com/r/MachineLearning/comments/4itz4e/convolutional_neural_networks_number_of_filters/) to decide CNN architecture.
+It is recommended to use more than two convolution layers in classification/regression problems.
+Inspired by comma.ai CNN architecture, I decided to go ahead with `3` convolution layers along with max-pooling and dropouts.
+Maxpooling is used to down sample the image.
+Dropouts are added for regularization and avoiding over fitting the training data.

+### 5.1.3 Model Training and Evaluation
+As all the images may not fit the RAM; it is recommended to train the model with mini-batches of data.
+A generator can be used to generate a mini-batch on the fly for training.

+The CNN model is trained to predict a continuous steering angle for driving a self-driving car.
+As this is a regression problem,  `mean square error (mse)` is a good choice for the loss function. `Adam` optimizer can be used to train the model.
+As personally experienced as well the comments by colleagues on Slack/Conflucence forum, the `mse' may not be a perfect indicator of how well the car drives autonomously on the road.
+The car may drive exceptionally well even with high `mse` scores.
+To find the truth, it is recommended to test the model on the simulator in an autonomous mode.
+Hyperparameters tuning are perfomed using parametric study.

+The detail about the final CNN architecture is described in the next section.

+### 5.2 Final CNN Architecture

-Initially, I started with Nvidia's self-driving car and custom convolutional neural network (CNN) architectures.
-However, after few iterations, I settled on the comma.ai CNN architecture with a modification in #kernels.
+As mentioned earlier, I settled on the comma.ai CNN architecture with a modification in #kernels.
 The schematic of convolutional neural network (CNN) is presented in Section 4.
 The CNN has following layers:

 <table>
 <tr>
     <td style="text-align: center;">
-        **Layer**
+        Layer
     </td>
     <td style="text-align: center;">
-        **Description**
+        Description
     </td>
     <td style="text-align: center;">
-        **Purpose**
+        Purpose
     </td>
 </tr>
 <tr>